 Age group: Teenagers are not likely to buy these bikes, neither are pensioners.
 Some may argue about the Harley, but there are many models in the HD line up that are way more suitable for old folks.
 Similarly, the Beemer is typically out of the price range of young upstarts, and not quite the bulky/faired touring machine the old-timers are looking for.

 Despite the heft, the low rider never feels slow.
 It pulls strongly from any rev range in any gear and is quite deceiving.
-Without much fuss or revs, you’ll be at 100kms in no time and in doesn’t feel like it.
-Similarly, cornering clearance is decent on the HOG, and you don’t drag anything on the tarmac easily.
+Without much fuss or revs, you'll be at 100kms in no time.
+Similarly, cornering clearance is decent on the HOG, and you don't drag anything on the tarmac easily.

 The r1200r will smoke the Low Rider in any performance comparison; acceleration, speed, cornering, braking. (read the full review on the r1200r for more details), but the Low Riders dynamic are more than enough for the bike and enough to make it a fun ride.

-The BMW r1200r as of 2015 was re-designed and sports an aggressive shape and a greater visceral appeal than the earlier conservative/bland boxer designs.
-It looks fast just standing there.
+The BMW r1200r as of 2015 was re-designed and sported an aggressive shape and a greater visceral appeal than the earlier conservative/bland boxer designs.
+It looks fast, just standing there.
 The bike (specifically the white with red frame) looks refreshingly modern, racy, while still very BMW.
-A bike a well funded 20-year old wouldn’t be ashamed to ride.
+A bike a well funded 20-year old wouldn't be ashamed to ride.